philippitts/brainflow/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-To report a bug you need to create a simple example that uses only BrainFlow API or use one of the tests we already have.
+To report a bug you need to create a simple example that only uses the BrainFlow API or uses one of the examples we already have.
 In this example, you need to call `enable_dev_board_logger ()` and share the output with us.
 Also, make sure the latest version is used.

 **Info (please complete the following information):**
  - Board Id